ssbc/ssb-group-exclusion-spec/README.md

-Exclusion of a group member is a mechanism in which a new epoch is created, such that the excluded member is allowed to continue publishing messages for the original group.
-However, the excluded member's messages have no guarantee of being replicated by remaining members, because those remaining members have transitioned to the new epoch and ceased replication of the former group.
+Exclusion of a group member is a mechanism in which a new epoch is created, such that the excluded member is allowed to continue publishing messages for the former epoch.
+However, the excluded member's messages have no guarantee of being replicated by remaining members, because those remaining members have transitioned to the new epoch and ceased replication of the former epoch.
 This in effect only excludes the excluded member from participating in *future* group discussions.

 Creation of epochs is not restricted to any specific member and, in the presence of network partitions, this allows multiple new epochs created by different group members.
-While the original group guaranteed a singleton context, when there are multiple epochs there are multiple contexts where discussions can be held, which is an undesirable property, i.e. forked epochs.
-In this section we provide some rules that remaining group members can follow to "resolve" forked epochs and arrive at a common epoch as the new singleton context.
+While epoch zero guaranteed a singleton context, when there are multiple epochs there are multiple contexts where discussions can be held, which is an undesirable property, i.e. forked epochs.
+In this section we provide some rules that remaining members can follow to "resolve" forked epochs and arrive at a common epoch as the new singleton context.

 ### 4.1.
-Excluding a group member
+Excluding a member

-Suppose there is a private group or epoch `G`.
-To exclude a group member `c`, some group member `a` (`a` is not `c`) publishes to the current epoch `G` that `c` will be excluded, creates a new epoch `H`, and adds all declared group members of `G` minus `c` as members of `H`.
+Suppose there is an epoch `G`.
+To exclude a member `c`, some member `a` (`a` MUST NOT be `c`) publishes to epoch `G` that `c` will be excluded, creates a new epoch `H`, and adds all declared group members of `G` minus `c` as the members of `H`.
 See figure 1 as an example, and the following subsections for details.

 ```mermaid
 ---